juangamella/gnies-paper/README.md

 - `gies` for the [python implementation](https://github.com/juangamella/gies) of the GIES algorithm
 - `causaldag` for UT-IGSP (see an [example](https://uhlerlab.github.io/causaldag/utigsp.html) and our [wrapper](https://github.com/juangamella/gnies-paper/blob/master/src/ut_igsp.py) including HSIC tests)

-Additionally, we use the python package `sachs` for an easy way to access the sachs dataset from a Python environment (see the [repository]())
+Additionally, we use the python package [`sempler`](https://github.com/juangamella/sempler) to generate synthetic and semi-synthetic data for our experiments.

 ## Installing dependencies